SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

    - Once the model has been trained, it makes predictions using both processes, leveraging their joint structure to provide a more accurate and informed output.
 The final prediction is derived from the jointly learned processes.

-## Dalta learning with GP (Co-kriging with single correlation parameter)

-In this approach, the two GP models are trained separately, and the correlation between them is controlled by the **scalar parameter `rho`**.
-This parameter adjusts the derived output based on the primary GP predictions.

-### Steps:
-1. **Train Two Separate GPs:** One for the primary output and one for the derived output.
-2. **Optimization of `rho`:** `rho` is optimized to adjust the predictions of the derived output based on the primary GP's predictions.
-3. **Final Prediction:** The final prediction is a combination of the predictions from both models, adjusted by `rho`.

-#### Objective Function for Optimization:
-- `rho` is optimized by minimizing the negative log-likelihood of the second GP model, which uses the residuals between the primary GP's predictions and the true derived output.